invisiblethreat/openphish-pihole/README.md

 `metadata.json` is useful for understanding the age and last observation of the domain in question.

-## Growth
+## Growth/Size

-Growth of the list over time is unknown.
-This was started on 2022-01-06, and the true size of the list won't normalize until 120+ days.
+The retention is set to 180 days on this list, and having finally crossed the 180 day mark, the list has now started to expire domains that haven't been re-observed.
+At this time, 2022-07-07, the list contains 95k entries.